amzn/basis-point-sets/README.md

 **FAQ**: what are the key differences between _**standard occupancy voxels, TSDF**_ and the proposed BPS representation?

 - continuous global vectors instead of simple binary flags or local distances in the cells;
-- smaller number of cells needed to represent a shape accurately;
+- smaller number of cells required to represent a shape accurately;
 - BPS cell arrangement could be different from a standard rectangular grid, allowing different types of convolutions;
-- significant improvement in performance: simply substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge.
+- significant improvement in performance: simply substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like 3D-convolutional  network on a ModelNet40 classification challenge.

  Check our [ICCV 2019 paper](https://arxiv.org/abs/1908.09186) for more